casper-network/condor-info/articles/005-fee-elimination.md

 gas_hold_interval = '24 hours'
 ```

-How the tokens are unlocked is also configurable.
+How gas holds are released is also configurable.
 Currently implemented are `accrued` and `amortized`, as described below, however any function `f(t)` can be implemented to unlock tokens on a different schedule for optimal performance:

 * **Accrued**<sub>red</sub>: $f(t) = n, \text{ where } n = \text{100\% gas locked}$
 * **Amortized**<sub>purple</sub>: $f(t) = n - t, \text{ where } n = \text{100\% gas locked}$